Skip to content

 How it works:

-• Each GPU gets an identical copy of the model
+1. Each GPU gets a complete copy of the model

 When to use it:

-• Your model fits on a single GPU
+• Your model fits comfortably on a single GPU

-• You want to process more data in parallel
+• You want to process more data faster

-• You need a simple solution with minimal code changes
+• You need the simplest distributed setup with minimal code changes

 flowchart LR